Do Cockroaches Bite People? Should You Be Afraid?

 Do Cockroaches Bite?

-The thought alone that your home is infested by cockroaches is really scary, so the last thing we need is to add the fear that they might come to our beds at night and nibble your arm or nose.
+The thought alone that your home has a cockroach infestation is terrifying, so the last thing we need is to add the fear that they might come to our beds at night and nibble your arm or nose.
 Truth is that cockroaches do bite but very rarely we can feel it happening.
 It’s important to note that going after humans is the last resort for cockroaches.
 For something like this to occur, the infestation has to be huge and the amount of food to be insufficient for all the roaches.

 How strong is a cockroach bite?